SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/AnnotationConstraints/README.md

 #Annotation ConstraintsSample

-This sample demonstrate how to enable read-only mode for the annotations.
-The Constraints property of the Annotations allows you to enable or disable read-only mode for the annotations by using the annotation constraints. we have three constraints such as ReadOnly, InheritReadOnly and None.
+This sample demonstrates how to enable the read-only mode for the annotations.
+The Constraints property of the Annotations allows you to enable or disable the read-only mode for the annotations by using the annotation constraints.
+There are three constraints, namely, ReadOnly, InheritReadOnly, and None.

 Demo:
 https://blazor.syncfusion.com/demos/diagramcomponent/constraints?theme=fluent